-1.Cut it to peaces: if your task takes more than 2 hours or is a long project, cut it to peaces.
+If your task takes more than 2 hours or is a long project, cut it to peaces.
 When a tasks is too big, your brain can’t comprehend it all at ones and it will refuse to handle it.
 This is why you probably will postpone starting the work.
 Cutting the task in peaces will help your brain to comprehend future workload and get it done.

-Let’s make a nother practise.
+Let’s make another practise.